peteroupc/peteroupc.github.io/bernoulli.md

 - 500 runs of the algorithm were done.
 Then...
 - The number of bits used by the runs were averaged, as were the return values of the runs (since the return value is either 0 or 1, the mean return value will be in the interval [0, 1]).

-If a single run was detected to use more than 5000 bits for a given &lambda;, the entire data point for that &lambda; was suppressed in the charts below.
+For each algorithm, if a single run was detected to use more than 5000 bits for a given &lambda;, the entire data point for that &lambda; was suppressed in the charts below.

 <a id=The_Charts></a>
 ### The Charts